 The Kia Niro is quite a bit more athletic than the Mitsubishi Outlander, with impressive acceleration and admirable handling dynamics.
 It's not overly powerful though, with combined outputs of 139 hp and 195 lb-ft from its hybrid powertrain.
 It also lacks the all-wheel-drive capabilities of the Outlander, as well as its off-road competence.
 Still, the Niro is quite a bit more modern, and it receives a facelift for 2020 as well as some improvements to its tech.
 However, it's quite a bit cozier inside, with less cargo and passenger space than the Mitsubishi.
 At a lower starting price of approximately $30,000 when the 2020 model arrives and decent fuel economy figures, the Kia is highly appealing, but if you actually need to do some off-roading or need to haul bigger loads, you'll want the Outlander.

-Check out some informative Mitsubishi Outlander PHEV video reviews below.
+Check out some informative Mitsubishi Outlander Plug-In Hybrid video reviews below.